jomaway/typst-bytefield/lib/api.typ

   numbers: auto,  // or none
   // labels: (:),
   ticks: auto,     // not working
-  fontsize: auto,  // not working
+  text-size: auto,  // not working
-  angle: auto,     // not working
+  angle: -60deg,     // not working
   marker: auto,    // not working
   ..args
 ) = {